harp-project/AML-Formalization/README.md

 $ nix build '.#coq-matching-logic'
 ```
 (this is what CI does).
-Note that every time you run `nix build`, it starts from the fresh environment.
+Every time you run `nix build`, it starts from the fresh environment.

 If you want to work on the Metamath extractor: